 Tamika Young Banks

-Principal Supervisor – Energy Partnerships, DTE Energy
+DTE Energy, Principal Supervisor – Energy Partnerships

 Tamika works as a Principal Supervisor for the Energy Waste Reduction team at DTE Energy.
 She oversees a team of energy managers that work with commercial and industrial building owners and customers in the DTE Energy service area to achieve their energy efficiency goals.
 Tamika holds a B.S. in Chemical Engineering from the University of Michigan and a M.S. in Engineering Management from Eastern Michigan University.
 Tamika is also a Certified Energy Manager.